home-assistant/home-assistant.io/source/_integrations/aruba_instant.markdown

 - Aruba AP-215
 - Aruba AP-315
+- Aruba AP-325

 However, this integration should work with most Aruba Instant APs.

 <div class='note warning'>
 <ul>
-  <li>This device tracker uses the Aruba REST API and requires Aruba Instant AP code 8.5 or greater.</li>
+  <li>This device tracker uses the Aruba REST API <b> and requires Aruba Instant AP code 8.5 or greater.</b></li>
+  <li>Access Points that run a version prior to 8.5 will need to use the existing aruba integration</li>
   <li>This device tracker will not work with ArubaOS controllers or Instant On access points.</li>
 </ul>
 </div>